About Me

 Today

 Since then, I have gone on many more chases.
-I have been to many states, travelled tens of thousands of miles, and I've seen countless storms, lightning strikes, and 11+ tornadoes.
+I have been to many states, traveled tens of thousands of miles, and I've seen countless storms, lightning strikes, and 13 (and counting!) tornadoes.

 On my site, you can explore my complete portfolio of recent photography, shop my prints, and read stories about my chases.
 Thanks for reading about me!